brightvibesrock/reactjs-todo-101/README.md

 * from terminal, cd to your reactjstodolist folder.

 ## Advanced Developers
-Note that this is Part 1 of this app.
+Note that this is Part 1 - 101 of this app.
 Part 1 explains in more detail how things are organized and foundational reactjs concepts.
-Part 2, walks through `git clone`, `npm install`, `npm run dev` and `deploy to netifly`.
+Part 2 has the complete code and steps to `git clone`, `npm install`, `npm run dev` and `deploy to netifly`.
 Part 2, Readme is here: ["Advanced Developer"](https://github.com/brightvibesrock/reactjs-todo-example/).

 ## Getting Started 101:
 ####  Time: 5 - 15 Minutes